vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 [^4]: Really it's about 3.333.

 [^5]: Money examples often seem easier to mentally grasp because we deal with money all the time.
-To the extent that money exam- ples are easier, it says that the math itself isn't hard: the unfamiliar context is often what trips students up.
+To the extent that money examples are easier, it says that the math itself isn't hard: the unfamiliar context is often what trips students up.
 Table A.1: Reciprocals, multiplying to 10.
 Number
 Reciprocal